Overnight Camp

 Health House

 Some of Oregon’s leading allergy doctors provide medical advice for Camp Blue Spruce.
-For many years, Columbia Allergy has donated up to five allergy clinic staff and nurses who volunteer alongside our professional camp nurse.

 Elite Cleaning Team